 There are several things to do in Singapore if you are alone such as joining tours, pub crawl, or couch surfing events.

-For exploring, you can join Biking Singapore – a tour where you can sightseeing on bikes.
+For exploring, you can join Biking Singapore – a tour where you can go sightseeing on bikes.

-Another option is the Best of Singapore tour to visit Pulau Ubin – the last traditional village remaining in Singapore and participate in exciting picnic activities there.
+Another option is the Best of Singapore tour to visit Pulau Ubin – the last traditional village in Singapore and participate in exciting picnic activities.

 The Singapore Pub Crawl organizes regular events every weekend, and participants meet at Fat Pigeon, Boat Quay, near Raffles subway station.

-Singapore Pub crawl is an ideal option for you to interact and make friends with local people or tourists.
+Singapore Pub crawl is ideal for interacting and making friends with local people or tourists.

-Singapore has an active community group, CouchSurfing, which organizes regular events every week.
+Singapore has an active community group, CouchSurfing, which organizes regular weekly events.

 I also joined a Couchsurfing event when I visited Singapore and had a pleasant night chatting with locals and travelers.

-You can refer to the website of CouchSurfing to find events related to yoga, volleyball every weekend.
+You can check the Meetup site to find business meetups, language exchange events, or sports events.
 Also, you can find a travel companion to explore the whole of Singapore and nearby destinations.

 Visiting the museum is great if you’d like to have your own space with a comfortable schedule.

-If you visit the museum alone, you can see everything more closely and be able to admire the exhibition.
+If you visit the museum alone, you can see everything more closely and admire the exhibition.
 Ideal for a solo travel day in Singapore, right?